 - The special collection of Larco museum

 - Costs and schedules of Larco museum attention

 - Enjoy Lima and the surroundings

-If you are touring the city with a travel guide, be sure to remind them to visit the Larco Museum.
+If you are touring with a Lima travel guide, be sure to remind them to visit the Larco Museum.
 The museum in its mission to make the development of ancient cultures more understandable is divided into different exhibition areas.
 Among which you will be able to observe in chronological order how these were evolving until their splendor and fall.
-Among the exhibition areas you can find:
+Among the exhibition areas, you can find:

 - Gallery of Cultures: This site covers Peruvian history from 5000 BC to the Inca period before the Spanish conquest.
 The culture gallery consists of three main rooms that feature ceramic objects, stone works, and woodworks used by various cultures of ancient Peru.
 All exhibits are arranged by region and chronologically, covering more than 6000 years of pre-Columbian history.